cisco-open/observability-examples/examples/custom-rest-service/README.md

     └── function.json
 ```

-Run the `fsoc solution fork` command, which creates a fork of the sample solution in the package directory, prefixed with your
+Run the `fsoc solution fork` command, which creates a fork of the sample solution in the package directory, prefixed with your username.
-username.
 So if your local username is 'fred', fork.sh will make a local folder
 named `fredrestdemo`.
-All of the commands apply a platform tag called 'base' to
-your fork.

 ```shell
 fsoc solution fork --source-dir=package ${USER}restdemo --verbose
 ```